 Recharge the battery and repair the model as needed.
-The model's three point landing gear allows the model to land on hard surfaces.
+The model's nose wheel and bottom fin skids let the model land on the hard surfaces when needed (which may damage the propeller).
 Align model directly into the wind and fly down to the ground.
 Fly the airplane down to the ground using 1/4-1/3 throttle to keep enough energy for proper flare.
-Before the model touches down, always fully decrease the throttle to avoid damaging the propeller or other components.
-The key to a great landing is to manage the power and elevator all the way to the ground and set down lightly on the main landing gear.
-After a few flights you will find the model can be set down lightly on the mains and you can hold the nose wheel off balancing the model on the mains till it slows and gently settles the nose.
+Before the model touches down, always fully decrease throttle to avoid damage the propeller or other components.